kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(2\) If the agency fails to show good cause for any delay, an administrative law judge may dismiss the complaint, or that part of the complaint, alleging a violation that occurred more than 2 years before an agency attorney issued the notice of proposed civil penalty to the respondent.

-\(3\) A party may appeal the administrative law judge's ruling on the motion to dismiss the complaint or any part of the complaint in accordance with §13.219(b) of this subpart.
+\(3\) A party may appeal the administrative law judge's ruling on the motion to dismiss the complaint or any part of the complaint in accordance with [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.219   Interlocutory appeals.|§13.219]](b) of this subpart.

 \[Amdt.
 13-21, 55 FR 27575, July 3, 1990, as amended by Amdt.
 13-22, 55 FR 31176, Aug.
 1, 1990\]

 ### §13.209   Answer.

-\(a\) *Writing required.* A respondent shall file a written answer to the complaint, or may file a written motion pursuant to §13.208(d) or §13.218(f)(1-4) of this subpart instead of filing an answer, not later than 30 days after service of the complaint.
+\(a\) *Writing required.* A respondent shall file a written answer to the complaint, or may file a written motion pursuant to [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.208   Complaint.|§13.208]](d) or [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.218   Motions.|§13.218]](f)(1-4) of this subpart instead of filing an answer, not later than 30 days after service of the complaint.
 The answer may be in the form of a letter but must be dated and signed by the person responding to the complaint.
 An answer may be typewritten or may be legibly handwritten.

-\(b\) *Filing and address.* A person filing an answer shall personally deliver or mail the original and one copy of the answer for filing with the hearing docket clerk, not later than 30 days after service of the complaint to the Hearing Docket at the appropriate address set forth in §13.210(a) of this subpart.
+\(b\) *Filing and address.* A person filing an answer shall personally deliver or mail the original and one copy of the answer for filing with the hearing docket clerk, not later than 30 days after service of the complaint to the Hearing Docket at the appropriate address set forth in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.210   Filing of documents.|§13.210]](a) of this subpart.
 The person filing an answer should suggest a location for the hearing when filing the answer.

 \(c\) *Service.* A person filing an answer shall serve a copy of the answer on the agency attorney who filed the complaint.